abinit/abinit/doc/tutorial/eph4isotc.md

 ![](eph4isotc_assets/abicomp_phbands.png)

-## Preparing the convergence study wrt the k-mesh
+### Legacy: preparing the convergence study with respect to the k-mesh

 <!--
 Our goal is to perform calculations of $\gamma_\qnu$ and $\lambda_\qnu$ with different $\kk/\qq$-meshes